 Through a strong, engaged, and contributing membership of Queensland’s best and brightest economic, business and community leaders, Steve has established QFI as an independent and respected voice, working alongside government to facilitate positive and accelerated change for all Queenslanders.

-Prior to this, as Chief Executive of Australian Canegrowers, he lead landmark reforms to the sugar industry’s environmental and productivity research programs.
-As Queensland Head of the Property Council of Australia, he was able to indulge in his great passion for property, planning and development.
-He has also held management positions with the Local Government Association of Queensland; heavily engaged in Local, State and Federal Government policy reform.
+Steve has previously been Chief Executive of Australian Canegrowers, where he led landmark reforms to the sugar industry’s environmental and productivity programs.
+Whilst Queensland Head of the Property Council of Australia, he steered one of Queensland’s most influential industry bodies through the Global Financial Crisis, and successfully countered attempts to increase the industry’s tax burden.
+He has held management positions with the Local Government Association of Queensland, engaging heavily in Local, State and Federal Government policy reform.

 Nicole is a “people person” and is passionate about using her varied skill set to helping people and making a difference to QFI.

 He has worked with CSIRO in Canberra and Brisbane, at the Australian National University and a CRC where his own research focussed on issues which face productive and sustainable farming communities in Australia.